jjuly11/Dream_Project/README.md

 ## Continuous Working (After Initial Setup)

+1. Present the user with a start screen where they could either choose to re-enter there user data or continue as is.
 1. Start By Displaying the project name and version number as well as it's developer (JJ aka Joel July).
 2. Check if a json file that contains the user's personal info is present.
 3. If personal json file exsists and is not empty retreave information and proceed.